"

 Figure 7.21.
 Pipeliners Weld Cross Country Pipes. / Photo Credit: Public Citizen, CC BY-NC-SA 2.0

 Many pipe welders who work on pipelines are independent contractors who own their own trucks outfitted with all the equipment needed for fitting and welding pipelines.
-These trucks will be large pickup trucks with utility beds, built-in tool storage, a welder/generator perched on the back, and an oxy-fuel torch set.
-Sometimes, a boom is mounted to allow the welder to park the truck next to the work and suspend the welding leads to the work.
-This allows one to more quickly move from weld joint to weld joint without picking up the leads.
-A shop vise mounted on the front or rear bumper provides increased fabrication abilities.
+They are large pickup trucks with utility beds, built-in tool storage, a welder/generator perched on the back, and an oxy-fuel torch set.
+Sometimes a boom is mounted to allow the welder to park the truck at the worksite and suspend the welding leads to the work.
+This allows workers to more quickly move from weld joint to weld joint without picking up the leads.
+A shop vise, mounted on the front or rear bumper, provides increased fabrication abilities.

-If you choose this direction for your welding career, do not go cheap on equipment.
+If you choose this industry for your welding career and are responsible for outfitting your own rig, do not go cheap on your equipment.
 Your livelihood requires reliable gear and a reliable vehicle.
-Research different manufacturers by asking more experienced tradespeople in person and through the Internet.
+You can research different manufacturers by asking more experienced tradespeople for their input on brands and equipment.
 If a majority of welders gravitate toward a particular brand, it may be because it has stood the test of time.

 Attributions